Level 3 - Close Protection

 Using the unique indoor air weapons facility operated by X PLATOON we aim to provide an introduction to the techniques used for combining both a primary and secondary weapon system.
-This training will be covered utilising a variety of weapons that include the Sig Sauer MCX rifle, Sig Sauer P226 pistol and the Glock 17 pistol.
+This training will be covered utilising a variety of weapons that include the Sig Sauer MCX rifle, Sig Sauer P226 and the Glock 17 pistols.

 Sig Sauer MCX Rifle

 As your primary weapon you will train on the Sig Sauer MCX rifle which is a high quality, semi automatic, double action air rifle that fires .177 air gun pellets from a 30 round magazine.
 It is perfectly matched in every detail to the live weapon system employed by Special Forces around the world.